-This is seriously THE BEST Gluten-Free Vegan Deep-Dish Cookie!
-And the best part is that it tastes so delicious you won’t even realise it’s made from chickpeas (i.e. it’s secretly ridiculously healthy).
+I really hope you’ll LOVE this Gluten-Free Vegan Deep-Dish Cookie!
+It tastes so delicious that you won’t even realise it’s made from chickpeas, and secretly healthy.

-This recipe came about as a total accident as I actually wanted to make chickpea blondies, (inspired by these vegan + gluten-free Adzuki Bean Nutella Brownies I’d made previously).
+This recipe came about as a total accident as I actually wanted to make chickpea blondies, inspired by these vegan + gluten-free Adzuki Bean Brownies I’d made previously.

-However, I didn’t have a brownie tin, so I ended up making it in a deep dish.
+However, I didn’t have a brownie tin of the right size on hand, so I ended up making it in a round dish.

 It looked so delicious that I not-so-guiltily just immediately started eating it with a spoon as soon as it came out of the oven…

-…that was how my gluten-free vegan deep-dish cookie was born!
+…and that was how this gluten-free vegan deep-dish cookie was born!

-Another important point is that this deep-dish cookie is especially nice because of the chickpeas and not in spite of the chickpeas.
-For some reason, they make the texture so much more fudgy and it doesn’t get soggy or dry out.
+An important point about this deep-dish cookie is that it is especially nice because of the chickpeas and not in spite of the chickpeas.
+For some reason, they make the texture so much more fudgy and prevents it from getting soggy or drying out.
 Ideal!

 It’s so easy to make too!
 Just throw all the ingredients into a blender, whizz until smooth, transfer into baking dish and pop in the oven!